1959–60 Burnley F.C. season: FA Cup

 Burnley drew 2–2 with Bradford City at a very muddy Valley Parade pitch (2008 photograph).

 Burnley entered the season's FA Cup in the third round where they were drawn away against Second Division side Lincoln City; the game finished in a 1–1 draw, necessitating a replay at Turf Moor.
 Although not fully fit, McIlroy returned in the starting line-up and opened the scoring from the penalty spot.
 He provided the assist for Pilkington's headed goal to lead Burnley to a 2–0 victory and qualification for the fourth round.
 The team faced mid-table Second Division side Swansea Town at Vetch Field and drew 0–0; the Swansea manager Trevor Morris was confident and stated: "We'll win the replay".
 At Turf Moor, Robson scored twice to put Burnley 2–0 ahead, before Swansea's Mel Nurse halved the lead in the 83rd minute.
 The team held on to the lead to set up a fifth-round fixture with Third Division side Bradford City, who were undefeated in 18 matches.

 City's Valley Parade pitch was very muddy, which hindered Burnley in their passing game, and City took a 2–0 lead.
 With ten minutes remaining, Connelly dribbled through the Bradford defence and put the ball past their goalkeeper.
 He scored his second goal in injury time to salvage a replay for Burnley, following a scramble in City's penalty area.
 The replay took place three days later at Turf Moor, in front of an official attendance of 52,850.
 Some of the gates were broken down, however, and many uncounted fans poured into the ground.
-The road from Bradford was closed due to the traffic; numerous Bradford City and Burnley supporters were denied entry by the local police.
+The road from Bradford was closed due to the traffic, and numerous Bradford City and Burnley supporters were denied entry by the local police.
 On an icy Turf Moor pitch, Burnley ran out 5–0 winners and advanced to the sixth round.

 Burnley were drawn at home for the first time in the FA Cup campaign.
 On 12 March, they faced arch-rivals Blackburn Rovers in front of 51,501 spectators at Turf Moor.
 Burnley quickly went 2–0 up in the second half: McIlroy set up both goals, with Pilkington and then Pointer finding the net.
 Connelly added a third before Blackburn scored three times in the final 15 minutes to draw the match 3–3.
 After a goalless 90 minutes in the replay, Rovers scored twice in extra time to eliminate Burnley from the competition.
-Robson had played while being ill; McIlroy was again not fully fit and concluded: "I had probably my poorest ever game in a Burnley shirt".
+Robson had played while being ill, and McIlroy was again not fully fit and concluded: "I had probably my poorest ever game in a Burnley shirt".
 Blackburn advanced to the final where they lost 3–0 to Wolves.